snf/takopi-opencode/readme.md

 # takopi

-🐙 *A little helper from Happy Planet, here to make your Codex sessions happier-pi!*
+🐙 *A little helper from Happy Planet, here to make your OpenCode sessions happier-pi!*

-A Telegram bot that bridges messages to [Codex](https://github.com/openai/codex) sessions using non-interactive `codex exec --json`.
+A Telegram bot that bridges messages to [OpenCode](https://opencode.ai) sessions using non-interactive `opencode run --format json`.

 ## Features